AlessandroIu/TennisCounter/README.md

 ### V0.86 - 28/04/2017
 #### Improvements:
-- resources for XML used massively.
+- resources for XML used massively;
+- first time I cleaned the app.

 ### V0.85 - 12/04/2017
 #### Improvements: